fate-srd/book-of-hanz-content/BookOfHanz2021.md

 If they’re hoarding FP, think about why.
 A session where players end up with positive FP should, in general, be one where things went poorly overall for the players (or they just got lucky).
 But if they’re hoarding FP consistently, and not suffering setbacks, throw more compels at them and increase the difficulty of their opposition.

 Are they all drained of FP?
-If they are, they should have made decent progress if not, you may have been too hard on them.
+If they are, they should have made decent progress.
+If not, you may have been too hard on them.
 In the future, you can reduce the opposition or provide some ‘weak’ compels to increase their Fate Point pools.

 ## Step Twelve: Next Session